SenayYakut/Google-Cloud-Associate-Engineer-Certification/README.md

 2. When downloading a cloud storage object via REST API, if it has been encrypted with customer supplied key, how and when is it decrypted?

+ a.
+Docs show it, for most things in the docs there are tabs to switch between instrux for GUI, CLI, and API [LINK](https://cloud.google.com/storage/docs/encryption/using-customer-supplied-keys)

+3. AWS Stackdriver be used on prem?
+ a.
+Doesnt seem to be a 1 on 1, but here are a couple of comparisons, [DynamoDB, Redshift](https://db-engines.com/en/system/Amazon+DynamoDB%3BGoogle+Cloud+Bigtable)
+4. Can Stackdriver be used on prem?
+5. Do you need to install the Stackdriver agents on GCP VMs?
+For what use cases?
+  a.
+Seems yes
+  b.
+What about use cases?
+Which metrics require the agent? - docs, pretty clear in docs, esp under purpose

 **More Resources:**